 The Compensation Committee has the discretion to delegate all or a portion of its duties and responsibilities to a subcommittee of the Compensation Committee.
-In addition, the Compensation Committee has delegated limited authority to a committee consisting of our CEO to grant awards under the 2005 Long-Term Incentive Plan to non-executive employees of the Company.
+In addition, the Compensation Committee has delegated limited authority to a committee consisting of our CEO to grant awards under the 2012 Incentive Plan to non-executive employees of the Company.
 The Compensation Committee has the authority and resources to engage compensation consultants and legal, accounting or other advisors to provide the committee with advice and information in connection with carrying out its responsibilities.
-In 2009, the Compensation Committee used Towers Watson (the "Compensation Consultant") to provide advice on the Company's executive and director compensation practices.
+The Compensation Committee has engaged Hay Group (the "Compensation Consultant") to provide advice on the Company's executive and director compensation practices.